Planar near-field measurements of specular and diffuse reflection of millimeter-wave absorbers: Reflection measurement method

 \subsection{Horn-to-horn method}

-Conventional millimeter-wave absorber reflection measurements have been made using two horns and focusing optics, such as mirrors\cite{Xu:21} in such a way that the attenuation of the coupling constant between the horns is measured (\textit{horn-to-horn} method; Fig.~\ref{method}(a))\cite{Norouzian2016, Xu:21}.
+Conventional millimeter-wave absorber reflection measurements have been made using two horn antennas and measuring the attenuation of the optical coupling between the horn antennas (\textit{horn-to-horn} method; Fig.~\ref{method}(a))\cite{Norouzian2016, Xu:21}.
+Since the optical coupling should be as high as possible for accurate measurements, the horn antennas are often used with focusing optics, such as mirrors\cite{Xu:21} and lenses.
 This method has been extended to one-dimensional diffuse reflection characterization by changing the angle of the receiving horn ($\theta$ in Fig.~\ref{method}(a))\cite{saily2003, Saily2004}.
 However, if the scattered waves from the absorber are only partially coupled to the receiving horn, the measured reflectance is underestimated.
 It has been reported that the measured reflectance depends on the distance between the absorber and the receiving horn\cite{saily2003}.